fabianlindfors/reshape/README.md

 reshape migrate --complete
 ```

 We use the `--complete` flag to automatically complete the migration.
-During a production deployment, you should first first run `reshape migrate` followed by `reshape complete` once your application has been fully rolled out.
+During a production deployment, you should first run `reshape migrate` followed by `reshape complete` once your application has been fully rolled out.

 If nothing else is specified, Reshape will try to connect to a Postgres database running on `localhost` using `postgres` as both username and password.
 See [Connection options](#connection-options) for details on how to change the connection settings.